Teal Painted Highboy Dresser

 Both colors are absolutely beautiful on their own, but I was looking for a slightly deeper color than Happy Hour, and mixing them made up the perfect shade.

-I sprayed on a few coats of paint with our paint sprayer, (have I mentioned how much I love our paint sprayer??) then let it all dry.
+I sprayed on a few coats of paint with our paint sprayer, (have I mentioned how much I love our Wagner Double Duty paint sprayer??) then let it all dry.

-For the finishing touch, I updated the hardware to new acrylic knobs from D. Lawless Hardware to complete the vintage modern feel.
+For the finishing touch, I updated the hardware with new acrylic knobs from D. Lawless Hardware to complete the vintage modern feel.

 closeup of finished painted highboy dresser with stained top